Michele20488/scoreboard/README.md

 # 🏀 Scoreboard App (Home vs Guest)

-A simple, responsive scoreboard built entirely with vanilla (pure) HTML, CSS, and JavaScript.
+A simple scoreboard built entirely with vanilla (pure) HTML, CSS, and JavaScript.
 Designed to track the scores of two teams and visually display which team is currently leading.

 ## ✨ Features